vvelasqz/fagin/README.md

  - [x] Script to retrieve sample data for species of interest
  - [x] Script to check input data
- - [ ] Script to extract relevant fasta files from GFF and genomes
+ - [x] Script to extract relevant fasta files from GFF and genomes
- - [ ] Script to get search intervals using Synder
+ - [x] Script to get search intervals using Synder
- - [ ] Script to prepare summarizing datasets for included genomes
+ - [x] Script to prepare summarizing datasets for included genomes
- - [ ] R code for importing and iterating through all data
+ - [x] R code for importing and iterating through all data
- - [ ] R code to classify focal species genes against each search interval
+ - [x] R code to classify focal species genes against each search interval
- - [ ] R code to merge search interval classifications
+ - [x] R code to merge search interval classifications
- - [ ] R code to get final gene class from species class vector
+ - [x] R code to get final gene class from species class vector
- - [ ] R code to statistically summarize results
+ - [x] R code to statistically summarize results
- - [ ] R code to visualize results
+ - [x] R code to visualize results
  - [ ] R code to prepare report for each gene
  - [ ] R code to prepare HTML webpage, merging all results
+ - [ ] Portability, usability, and all that